joseporiolayats/ayats-dev/site/content/post/base-template-for-any-python-project.md

 ---
-title: Base template for any Python project
+title: Template for any Python project
 date: 2023-05-23T10:11:57.268Z
 description: This is a checklist of the basic steps in order to create a reproducible, flexible, adaptable environment for any kind of python project